MasterPlayer/xilinx-vhdl/axis_infrastructure/axis_dump_gen/documentation/readme_eng.md

 `M_AXIS_TKEEP` always sets is "1", because byte mode in axi_stream is not supported for current version on generator

 Current speed of generator (if TREADY always is set '1') following next rule :

 **SPEED = (WORD_LIMIT/(WORD_LIMIT + PAUSE)) x (N_BYTESx8) x CLK_PERIOD**

-где `SPEED` - speed in bit per second
+where `SPEED` - speed in bit per second
 `WORD_LIMIT` - number of words in packet
 `PAUSE` - size of pause in clock periods
 `N_BYTES` - size of data bus in bytes